Electronic Data Systems: Locations

 EDS operated in 66 countries, with the largest numbers of employees in the cities of Detroit, Michigan, United States; Dallas-Fort Worth, Texas, US; São Paulo, Brazil; Washington, D.C., US; Toronto, Ontario, Canada; Rome and Milan, Italy; Paris, France; Adelaide, Australia; Philadelphia, Pennsylvania, US; Sydney, Australia; Blackpool, UK; Sacramento, California, US; Tyneside, UK; Madrid and Barcelona, Spain; Lisbon, Portugal; Antwerp, Belgium and Frankfurt, Germany.
 Other major facilities were in Argentina, Australia, Belgium, Brazil, Canada, Egypt, Germany, Hungary, India, Dublin, Ireland, Israel, Italy, Mexico, Netherlands, New Zealand, South Africa, Spain and the United Kingdom.

 In 1992 the Plano EDS Headquarters campus comprising two eight-story buildings connected by an upper level bridge of office space was opened.
 The campus consists of 3,521,000 square feet (327,100 m^{2}) of office and data center space on 270 acres (110 ha) of land.
 The campus included four Tier-IV data centers, a command center, four clusters of office buildings, a fitness center, a service station, four helipads and a hangar.

-It is the center of the 2,665-acre (1,078 ha) Legacy in Plano real estate development, which EDS built.
+A development plan was proposed to make it the center of the 2,665-acre (1,078 ha) Legacy in Plano real estate development, which EDS built.

+In 2026, after various owners attempted to sell or lease it, the EDS complex was demolished to make way for a new AT&T global headquarters.